 Question Response Who is the issuer of this Prospectus?
-South Pacific Resources Limited (ABN 30 073 099 171), a company incorporated in Australia, proposed to be renamed "Pyx Resources Limited" (Company).
+South Pacific Resources Limited (ABN 30 073 099 171), a company incorporated in Australia, proposed to be renamed "Pyx Resources Limited" ( Company ).
 Who is the Company?
 The Company is an Australian company currently listed on the official list of the ASX (ASX:SPB) and has a historical focus on oil and gas exploration.
-The Company is currently suspended from trading on the ASX and will seek listing on the NSX.
+The Company is currently suspended from trading on the ASX and is seeking listing on the NSX.
 ASX has advised that it will remove the Company from the ASX upon listing on the NSX.
-What are the Company's key assets and liabilities?
-Company's key it agreed to acquire 100% of the issued capital in Takmur Pte.
-Ltd. (Takmur), an exploration and production company that has an operating mineral sands project in
+Section 3.1 What are the Company's key assets and liabilities?
+On 30 July 2019, the Company entered into the Share Exchange Agreement whereby it agreed to acquire 100% of the issued capital in Takmur Pte.
+Ltd. (Takmur), an exploration and production company that has an operating mineral sands project in Central Kalimantan, Indonesia (Mandiri Project).
+The Company has also agreed to divest its previous oil and gas businesses held by its subsidiary Indo-Pacific Energy Pty Ltd pursuant to a share sale agreement with Ana and Bella Pty Ltd (Disposal).
+The Company has no other material assets or liabilities as at the date of this Prospectus.